collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 You can use branches instead.

+Branches
+* They are a best practice
+* Can be used by any GitHub user

 When you create a repo, you are working within a branch named master.
 Say for instance that you want to make a change in the branch, you can make a copy of it.
 The copy is called a branch and you can give it a different name.

-Branches
-* They are a best practice
-* Can be used by any GitHub user
-* You can have an unlimited number of branches
+Meanwhile, you keep the main branch up-to-date.
+You can create an unlimited number of branches.

+You can switch between the branches to work on them.

 </td></tr>